Man charged in Ashburn hit-and-run that killed 13-year-old boy

 Issac's family said a license plate helped police find the man who they say killed him.
 The plate fell off the car and a witness was able to grab it for investigators.

-"He got what he deserved," the boy's grief-stricken mother, Itzel Drizo, said after learning the alleged driver had been arrested.
+"He got what he deserved," the boy's grief-stricken mother, Itzel Dirzo, said after learning the alleged driver had been arrested.

 "My only son.
 He was very happy to ride his bike.
-His first bike and his third day," Drizo added.
+His first bike and his third day," Dirzo added.

 A memorial continues to grow for Issac, who was an honor roll student.
 His family said he loved to ride his bike and was following the law by staying on the street, not the sidewalk.
 There is no bike lane here.